 Initiated adherents have to follow dress codes of the faith.
-Shenshahi,
+Shenshahi, holidays - Canada Day, Labour Day, Thanksgiving Day, Remembrance

 Canada, like many other countries of the world, has identified holidays recognized holidays.
 Remembrance Day is not a statutory holiday in